curl/everything-curl/libcurl-names.md

 Most transfers libcurl can do involves a name that first needs to be translated to an internet address.
 That's "name resolving".
-Using a numerical IP address directly in the URL usually avoids the name resolve phase, but in many cases it isn't easy to manully replace the name with the IP address.
+Using a numerical IP address directly in the URL usually avoids the name resolve phase, but in many cases it isn't easy to manually replace the name with the IP address.

 libcurl tries very hard to [re-use an existing connection](libcurl-connectionreuse.md) rather than to create and connection a new one.
-The function that checks for an exsting connection to use is based purely on the name and is performed before any name resolving is attempted.
+The function that checks for an existing connection to use is based purely on the name and is performed before any name resolving is attempted.
 That's one of the reasons the re-use is so much faster.
 A transfer using a reused connection will not resolve the host name again.

 If no connection can be reused, libcurl resolves the host name to the set of addresses it resolves to.
-Typically this means asking for both IPv4 and IPv6 adddresses and there may be a whole set of those returned to libcurl.
+Typically this means asking for both IPv4 and IPv6 addresses and there may be a whole set of those returned to libcurl.
 That set of addresses is then tried until one works, or it returns failure.

 An application can force libcurl to use only an IPv4 or IPv6 resolved address